monisha7377/Symptom-Checker/README.md

 4.  **Set up your environment variables:**
     - Create a file named `.env` in the root of the project.
-    - Add your Google Gemini API key to this file:
+    - Add your secret API key to this file:
       ```
       GOOGLE_API_KEY="YOUR_API_KEY_HERE"
       ```